EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

 When trying to remove the LSP violation, I considered creating a new subclass of InventoryItem named ConsumableInventoryItem.
 The class contains behaviour regarding durability and applying buffs.
 By treating certain collectable items as subclasses of InventoryItem and ConsumableInventoryItem, I am able to remove the LSP violation.

 I realised that the abstract method onOverlap violates LSP, as it doesn't make sense for buildable items to have onOverlap behaviour.
 To fix this, we at first considered delegation but decided against it as it is important that shield and bow are subclasses of InventoryItem.
-Due to this, we decided to implement a OverLappable interface.
+Due to this, we decided to implement a OverlapBehaviour interface.
 Overall with this, we are able to remove the LSP violation present in the collectables folder.

 ### d) More Code Smells